monirbounadi/minimal-mistakes/_pages/index.md

 I am a PhD student at the [Institute for International Economic Studies (IIES)](https://www.iies.su.se/) at Stockholm University.

 I work on problems in development economics, political economy, economic history, and econometric theory.
-My on-going projects focuses on how institutions and culture affect development in Africa.
+My on-going projects focuses on how institutions and culture affect development.

 Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics (including statistics), and philosophy at Stockholm University.